 Pricing: UpLead offers a free version or a basic plan that starts at $99 per month.

 Accelerate Your Sales Process With Sales Intelligence Tools

 To build a strong relationship with your prospects, most importantly you need the most up-to-date information about their company and its needs.
 Sales intelligence tools and customer data software automate the collection and interpretation of this data, letting sales reps focus on moments of actual connection.

 However, not all sales intelligence tools are created equal.
 Some excel at finding accurate contact information, while others stand out in their ability to gather intent data and relevant news from media outlets.

 None of this data is helpful if you don’t know which leads are most worth focusing your efforts on.
-In the end, sales intelligence tools with lead scoring or prioritization features are perhaps best able to accelerate your pipeline and close more deals.
+In the end, sales intelligence tools with lead scoring or prioritization features and demand generation marketing strategies are perhaps best able to accelerate your pipeline and close more deals.

 LeadBoxer does exactly that.
 With website visitor identification, record enrichment, online behavior tracking, and lead scoring, LeadBoxer can find and prioritize prospects on autopilot, putting sales reps closer than ever to the actual sale.
 Get started with a free trial today.

 What if there was a way to know not only which leads were most likely to convert into customers, but also what you needed to do to guarantee the sale?
 The answer is lead enrichment.
 It’s about as close as you can get to know how to turn specific prospects into customers, without having a crystal ball.